2005. We set out to be consultants that “help IT teams improve their performance”. Naively, we didn’t know how overly ambitious that scope was!

 We believe that customer feedback is essential and, for a service provider, is the best way to drive continual service improvement.

-We’re a small team based in Melbourne, Australia.
+We’re a small team based in Perth, Australia.

 We chose the name “Silversix” because of the positive connotations of “Silver” (fine silver, silver service, silver bullet, silver lining).